Print

 Instructions

-2. Make the broth by combining stock, water lemongrass, galangal, kaffir leaves, and cilantro stems in a large soup pot.
-Bring everything to a boil on medium-high heat for around 10 minutes.
+1. Make the broth by combining stock, water lemongrass, galangal, kaffir leaves, and cilantro stems in a large soup pot.
+Add the mushrooms, and bring everything to a boil on medium-high heat then simmer around 10 minutes.

-5. Add the tofu, tamarind (or lime juice) last, and turn the heat off.
+4. Add tamarind (or lime juice) last, and turn the heat off.
 Taste and adjust with more fish sauce or salt and lime juice.

 Notes

-• If using chicken breast, thinly slice it (no more that 1/4 inch thick) and drop it in the soup broth raw, bring the broth to a simmer, chicken is done when opaque throughout- feel free to test a pieces.
+• If using chicken breast, slice it thinly (no more than 1/4 inch thick) and drop it in the soup broth raw; bring the broth to a simmer; chicken is done when opaque throughout- feel free to test a piece.

 • Make sure to add tamarind and lime juice at the very end, or your soup will turn bitter.
 When cooked too long at high heat, tamarind and lime juice will taste bitter and unpleasant in recipes.

-• Thai Chili paste will add a spicy and sweet taste to your soup.
+• Check the ingredients on the chili paste you use and taste the broth before adding the sugar.
 Skip the sugar entirely if your chili paste adds enough sweetness to your soup.

 Nutrition